Skip to main content

 • What are the internal, organizational hurdles we’ll have to overcome to make this work?

 These are all valid questions that deserve to be answered before investing heavily behind a strategy to grow prefabrication.
-But the initial step of sizing the economic (profit) opportunity on the end gives an organization a jumping off point to begin having substantive conversations about how the strategy could work, and what additional diligence efforts need to be conducted before underwriting a prefabrication growth strategy.
+But the initial step of sizing the economic (profit) opportunity on the front end gives an organization a jumping off point to begin having substantive conversations about how the strategy could work, and what additional diligence efforts need to be conducted before underwriting a prefabrication growth strategy.

 Related Insights